allteramy/code-snippets/Zapier-Integrations/Ecwid-Web-Store/README.md

         size += 1
         i += 1

-# create a json-formatted string for size to concatenate to the main return string
+# Create a json-formatted string for size to concatenate to the main return string
-#use double quotes - was not working with single quotes, learn decoding properly,
+#   use double quotes - was not working with single quotes
-#might help, but this works for now.

 size_str = '\"size\"' + ': ' + '\"' + str(size) + '\" '

-# create our return string which must be in a json serializable format.
+# Create our return string which must be in a json serializable format.
-# this example string is correct: '{"entry1": "1", "entry2": "1"}'
+#   This example string is correct: '{"entry1": "1", "entry2": "1"}'

 y = '{' + rstring + ', ' + size_str + '}'

-# use json.loads to format the string to be json seriazable and recognized
+# Use json.loads to format the string to be json seriazable and recognized
 #   by the return function
 z = json.loads(y)

 # print(type(z))